EC528-Fall-2024/github-bot-kata-ci/README.md

 2. Develop a plan for—and a cost estimate of—implementing a CI GitHub Bot for Kata Containers that would help Kata Container developers automate a variety of tasks and run commands via GitHub comments
 3. And, if time permits, implement the GitHub Bot along with a variety of commands that facilitate CI development and transparency

-Note: Since the original project proposal, the Kata CI Dashboard was released recently and has become a focal point of the community's efforts to improve Kata Container CI/CD.
+**Note**: Since the original project proposal, the Kata CI Dashboard was released recently and has become a focal point of the community's efforts to improve Kata Container CI/CD.
 The dashboard offers a timely and valuable opportunity to deliver impactful CI/CD functionality to the developer community.
 As such, we will prioritize dashboard development over the original objective of GitHub Bot development, though the latter remains an important long-term goal.

-More specifically, we plan to...
-- Enhance the test management dashboard
-  - Implement tree view
-  - Implement filtering capabilities to allow users to target specific test criteria (e.g., required vs. optional tests)
-  - Implement a feature to collapse and expand data regarding each test
-  - Indicate how many required/non-required tests were passed
-  - Implement different ways to index tests:
-    - Test name
-    - Nightly run
-    - PR run
-- Implement a CI bot to help us automate things and run commands via Github comments
-  - Automatically label PRs with okay-to-test
-    - Remove the 'okay-to-test' label after every push for security
-      - Specifically for non-maintainers
-    - Add okay-to-test to PRs from maintainers Implement methods to trigger specific subgroups of tests

-If time permits:
-  - Implement graphs to the dashboard
-  - Proposal on Host Prow including expense estimates and implementation requirements
-  - Implement commands to add labels via GitHub comments

 ## 2. Users/Personas Of The Project: